AI Agent Vendors Compared (2026): Platforms, Pricing, and How to Choose

 Conduct proof-of-concept testing: For finalists, invest in hands-on testing with real data and scenarios.
 Paper evaluations miss practical issues.

 Plan for evolution: The AI landscape changes rapidly.
-Choose vendors and architectures that can adapt as technology evolves.
+Choose vendors and architectures that can adapt.

 Evaluation PhaseDurationActivities